-The main project components comprise a 130 m high, 870 m long asphalt face rock fill dam on the upper Nenskra River creating a live storage of about 176 million m3 and a reservoir area at full supply level of 2.67 km2.
+The main project components comprise a 125 m high1, 870 m long asphalt face rock fill dam on the upper Nenskra River creating a live storage of about 176 million m3 and a reservoir area at full supply level of 2.67 km2.
 The Nakra River will be diverted into the Nenskra reservoir through a 12.2 km long transfer tunnel.
 The power waterway comprises a headrace tunnel of 15.1 km, a pressure shaft and underground penstock of 1,790 m long.
 The aboveground powerhouse is located on the left side of the Nenskra River and will house three vertical pelton turbines of 93 MW capacity each, for a total installed capacity of 280 MW.
-A 220 kilovolt (kV) transmission line that connects the powerhouse switchyard to a new Khudoni Substation will be built.
+A 220 kilovolt (kV) transmission line that connects the powerhouse switchyard to a new substation located in the Nenskra valley will be built.

-The main construction period is planned to start in September 2017 and will last 4 years.
-Some early works will be executed from October 2015 to September 2017: rehabilitation of access roads, construction of workers camps and technical installations.
-Power generation is planned to start end of 2020 if the conditions are favourable.
+The main construction period is planned to start in March 2018 and will last 4 years.
+Some early works will be executed from October 2015 to February 2018: rehabilitation of access roads, construction of workers camps and technical installations.
+The timeframe for the on-going and completed early works at the time of writing is described in Table 16 of Volume 2 "Project Definition" of the 2017 Supplementary E&S studies.

+Power generation is planned to start in 2021 if the conditions are favourable.